jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 You can configure the server by running the install-domain.cli script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.

-### Configure and Start JBoss Enterprise Application Platform 6 or JBoss AS 7 in Domain Mode
+### Configure and Start JBoss EAP 6.1 in Domain Mode

 #### Start the server in domain mode.
 1. Open a command line and navigate to the root of the JBoss server directory.